 The monthly data set consists of two files containing monthly averaged

 precipitation rate values.
 Values are obtained from 5 kinds of satellite

-estimates (GPI,OPI,SSM/I scattering, SSM/I emission and MSU).
+estimates (GPI,OPI,SSM/I scattering, SSM/I emission and MSU) and gauge data.
 The enhanced

 file also includes blended NCEP/NCAR Reanalysis Precipitation values.
 The